 Injury can significantly affect athletes’ ability to train and compete and as such preventing injuries is a key aim of sports physiotherapy.
 The Physiotherapy Team at the Sports Institute seeks to help athletes become more physically robust through the implementation of injury prevention programmes that are tailored to their individual needs.
 These interventions focus on ensuring safe and efficient movement and are also highly effective in helping to enhance performance; for example, teaching correct landing mechanics or perfecting sidestepping technique to prevent knee injuries.

 If injuries do occur, the Sports Institute physiotherapists quickly and effectively implement an injury management plan that may involve a wide range of interventions.
 The Sports Institute is committed to developing effective and innovative approaches to injury management that minimise time lost to injury.
-The Sports Medicine Team has many strong international links with centres of excellence all over the world and as such, many of the treatments carried out at the Sports Institute are world class and are constantly being further developed by Institute staff.

 One major strength of the integrated support system at the Sports Institute is the ability to ensure that rehabilitation following injury is highly sport specific and incorporates every element of training and preparation.
 Sports rehabilitation not only restores sporting function but integrates every aspect of the Sports Institute service delivery into a comprehensive return to sport plan in order to facilitate performance and minimise recurrence of injury.